 When it comes to eyes, it helps to keep a relaxed, yet confident look in your pupils.
 Wide open eyes (bug eyes, bulging eyes) can appear a bit crazy, neurotic or intense.
 A slight squint can help minimize this look as to not appear like an overeager stalker.

 Similarly, squinting too hard can make guys appear creepy and primal.
 Instead of focusing too hard to look good, focus on relaxing more with the help of friends, environment, pets or ambiance.

 Practice keeping your face toward the camera lens but shift your pupils to the edges of your eyes for varied look.
 Not all photos should look like a DMV or mugshot.
 It’s recommended to shift your frame and face slightly away from the camera but no more than 5-15 degrees away.

 Facial Expressions + Smiles; Should I Smile In My Tinder, Hinge, Bumble Photos?
-How To Take Photos For Dating Apps
+How To Take Photos For Dating Apps, Poses For Dating Profile

 It’s always helpful to have photos that make a good first impression.
 Smiles will often do the trick but you don’t want fake smiles, wide-open smiles if you are concerned with your teeth nor do you want small smiles that signal attitude or constipation.

 A good photographer can help you achieve smiles that are authentic and varied across your dating profile (but keep in mind, most photographers are bad at dating profile photos).

 Portrait photos can come off as staged, fake, embellished, airbrushed, overly slimming or inauthentic.
 Using the same smile can come off as rehearsed or is a dead giveaway that you hired a professional photographer.

 The goal of dating profile photographer should not be to take the photos you like the best but take the photos that will attract the people you want.